Healthier Metro Neighbourhoods (walking and cycling improvement scheme)

 • improve air quality

-What improvements will be carried out
+What improvements have been carried out

-The work includes improvements to the:
+The work included improvements to the:

 • public realm area at the entrance to Chichester Metro Station